sethakirafeldman/weatherAPI/README.md

 # weatherAPI
-Uses OpenWeather and Unsplash API to display weather for entered location as well as a pseudorandom photo of that location from unsplash.com

-Weather results are real-time and up to date based on data received from OpenWeather API.
+## Description

+Real-time weather results based on entered city name.
+Also sets background to an image of the entered city.

+## Technology

+Accesses two separate (free) APIs.
+OpenWeather, and Unsplash.

-API calls made using Fetch and Async/Await.
+API calls are made using Fetch and Async/Await.

+Built using HTML, CSS, and JavaScript.